Claude Vézina: Criminal career

-Nicknamed Ti-Loup (literally translated from French as "Little Wolf"), Vézina had already compiled a collection of convictions and arrests dating back to 1979 before he joined the Rock Machine, which had been established in 1986 to oppose the Hells Angels' monopolistic attitude towards the province of Quebec.
-He founded a chapter for the Rock Machine in Quebec City in the 1990s, and would remain as its acting president until 1994.
+Nicknamed Ti-Loup (literally translated from French as "Little Wolf"), Vézina was a member of the Pacific Rebels Motorcycle Club, and had already compiled a collection of convictions and arrests dating back to 1979.
+Before he joined the Rock Machine, which had been established in 1986 to oppose the Hells Angels' monopolistic attitude towards the province of Quebec.
+He founded a chapter for the Rock Machine in Quebec City in the 1988s, when the Pacific Rebels MC patched over the Rock Machine.
+He would remain as the Quebec City chapters acting president until 1994.
 Vézina was also a partial owner of the Rock Machine's clubhouse in Quebec which operated as a bar.
-That year, Rock Machine national president Salvatore Cazzetta was arrested at a pitbull farm located in Fort Erie, Ontario and charged with attempting to import more than eleven tons (22,000 lbs) of cocaine valued at an estimated 275 million dollars US (adjusting for inflation, the 2021 value is $513,238,697).
+That year, on May 6, 1994, founder and national president of the Rock Machine Motorcycle Club, Salvatore "La Barbe" Cazzetta was arrested on a pitbull farm located in Fort Erie, Ontario.
+He had initially used the property to store drugs.
+He had been "on the run" for over a year, police found two attack dogs on the property.
+He was charged with attempting to import eleven tons (11,000kgs) of cocaine.
+(Valued at an estimated $418,000,000, adjusting for inflation the modern value is $860,563,846.)
+Salvatore would be imprisoned in Quebec until 1998, when he was extradited to Florida to serve the remainder of his sentence.
+In June 1999, Cazzetta pled and guilty to narcotics charges, and was sentenced to 12 and a half years in prison.
+The then Rock Machine national vice-president and Salvatore's "right hand man", Nelson Fernandez was arrested in Montreal.
 Vézina succeeded Cazzetta as national president, and would lead the club through the initial period of the conflict with the Hells Angels.
-Renaud Jomphe was made president of the Montreal chapter, while Marcel Demers would replace Vézina as president of the Quebec City chapter, until eventually opening the Beauport chapter in late 1996.
+Gillies Lambert replaced Fernandez as national vice-president.
+Renaud Jomphe was made president of the Montreal chapter, while Marcel Demers would replace Vézina as president of the Quebec City chapter.

-Giovanni Cazzetta was released from prison in early 1997.
-He would return to the Rock Machine and was given the position of national president in his brother's absence, with Claude Vézina willingly vacating the post.
-In 1996, Marcel Demers who was acting president of the Quebec City chapter created a second Rock Machine chapter in the city, it was located in the suburb of Beauport.
-With Demers becoming the president of the new Beauport chapter, Frédéric Faucher was promoted to president of the Quebec City chapter.
-Giovanni would lead the club through the conflict until May 1997, when was subject to a police sting operation in which a man from Alberta attempted to purchase fifteen kilograms of cocaine.
-This individual turned out to be an informant for the Crown.
-The drug mules Frank Bonneville and Donald Waite, who delivered the cocaine to the informant, were arrested and the narcotics seized by police.
-Vézina would return to his role as National president for a short period.